 Allow: /wp-admin/admin-ajax.php

 Allow directives follow the same pattern matching rules as disallow commands.
-They’re particularly useful for e-commerce sites that need to block certain parameter-heavy URLs while allowing clean product pages.
+They’re useful for e-commerce sites that need to block certain parameter-heavy URLs while allowing clean product pages.

 Myth Busting: Contrary to popular belief, allow directives aren’t just for overriding disallow commands.
 They can stand alone as explicit permissions, though this usage is less common and often unnecessary.

-Sitemap Declaration
+Sitemap declaration

 Sitemap: https://example.com/sitemap.xml

-Implementation and Placement
+Implementation and placement

 This isn’t negotiable.
-Google’s crawler documentation explicitly states that they only check the root directory for robots.txt files.
+Google’s crawler documentation states that they only check the root directory for robots.txt files.
 If it’s anywhere else, it might as well not exist.

 What if scenario: Imagine you’re running a multi-language site with country-specific domains.
 Each domain (example.co.uk, example.de, example.fr) needs its own robots.txt file tailored to local SEO requirements and crawler behaviour.